Flank/flank-dashboard/docs/09_firebase_deployment.md

 When your Firestore database is up, you need to add a Web application to your Firebase project, to be able to connect your web application with the Firestore database:

-1. In the [Firebase Console](https://console.firebase.google.com/), open your project and go to the project setting page (tap on the setting gear icon near the `Project Overview` on top of the left panel and select `Project settings`).
+1. In the [Firebase Console](https://console.firebase.google.com/), open your project and tap on the setting gear icon near the `Project Overview` on top of the left panel and select `Project settings`.
 2. Scroll down and find `There are no apps in your project` text, and tap on the `</>` icon to add a new Web application to your Firebase project.
 3. Choose the app nickname and check `Also set up Firebase Hosting for this app`.
-4. Select from the dropdown menu, or create a new site for your application and tap the `Register app` to proceed.
+4. Enter the app nickname and make sure that `Also set up Firebase Hosting for this app` is checked.
 5. Skip the `Configure Firebase SDK` step.
-We will return to Firebase SDK configuration a bit later in [Firebase SDK configuration](#Firebase-SKD-configuration).
+We will return to Firebase SDK configuration a bit later in [Firebase SDK configuration](#Firebase-SDK-configuration).
 6. Tap on the `Next` button and follow instructions to install the Firebase CLI.
 7. Skip the `Deploy to Firebase Hosting` and tap on the `Continue to console` to finish configuring your Firebase Web application.
  The deployment process described more detailed in [Building and deploying the application to the Firebase Hosting](#Building-and-deploying-the-application-to-the-Firebase-Hosting) section.

-Finally, your Firebase project configured ant it's time to configure the Firebase SDK in your Flutter for Web application.
+Finally, your Firebase project configured and it's time to configure the Firebase SDK in your Flutter for the Web application.

-## Firebase SKD configuration
+## Firebase SDK configuration

 To configure the Flutter for Web application to use recently created Firestore Database follow the next steps: